nilesr/Mako-server/SPEED-TESTS.md

+### If you just want the tl;dr on this file, this web server is 10.53% slower than lighttpd running with php-cgi and I didn't test apache

+### Seriously, it's still incredibly fast.
+Like 0.05ish seconds vs 0.045ish seconds fast.

 To run a speed check, I used these scripts on my computer.
 This would use the loopback interface, so there would be almost no latency

 <pre>